kfgithubde/Graph2D/README.md

 ## Open content

-Th sources of the public domain components used are stored in the /OpenContent directory, along with their licenses.
+The sources of the public domain components used are stored in the /OpenContent directory, along with their licenses.
 Compiled versions and documentation can be found in the subdirectories /OpenContent/binaries and /OpenContent/docs.